-To diagnose a ganglion cyst, we will perform a thorough examination of the foot.
-We may shine a light through the cyst or remove a small amount of fluid from the cyst for evaluation.
+To diagnose a ganglion cyst, your doctor will perform a thorough examination of the foot.
+This may consist of shining a light through the cyst or removing a small amount of fluid from the cyst for evaluation.
 In some cases, X-rays and additional imaging studies may be performed.

-If your ganglion cyst is causing you problems, we may suggest draining the cyst with a needle.
+If your ganglion cyst is causing you problems, your doctor may suggest draining the cyst with a needle.
 Removing the cyst surgically also is an option.

 Ganglion Cyst Resection

 The initial treatment of a ganglion is not surgical, but if pain becomes a problem, your foot and ankle orthopedic surgeon may recommend aspiration, a procedure to remove the cyst’s fluid through a needle.